 Article 23 (1)(a) Objectives of the AIF Advance Residence Investment Corporation seeks to maximize unitholder value, aiming to secure stable profits and achieve asset growth over the medium and long term by investing in Japanese domestic real estate primarily used for residential purposes with a focus on diversifying its investments among regions.
 Investment strategy ADR's investment strategy is to maximize unitholders' value by utilizing ITOCHU Group's and other supporting companies' networks, knowledge and human resources in areas concerning leasing, property sourcing and facility management.
 Types of assets the AIF Real estate, trust beneficiary interests in real estate, real estate securities, specified assets may invest in and other assets.
 Techniques it may ADR focuses on investing in residential properties which ADR anticipates will provide employ and all steady rental revenue especially in Tokyo and other urban areas where there will be associated risks continued population growth even though the population as a whole is expected to decline.
-The principal risks with respect to investment in ADR are as follows: any adverse conditions in the Japanese economy could adversely affect ADR; ADR may not be able to acquire properties to execute the growth and investment strategy in a manner that is accretive to earnings; illiquidity in the real estate market may limit the ability to grow or adjust the portfolio; the past experience of the asset manager (the "AIFM") in the Japanese real estate market is not an indicator or guarantee of the future results; ADR's reliance on ITOCHU Group, the AIFM and other third party service providers could have a material adverse effect on business; the AIFM operating a real estate private investment fund there are potential conflicts of interest between ADR and ITOCHU Group as well as the AIFM; ADR's revenues largely comprise leasing revenues from the portfolio properties, which may be negatively affected by vacancies, decreases in rent, and late or missed payments by tenants; ADB faces significant competition in cooking tenants and it may be difficult to find ADR faces significant competition in seeking tenants and it may be difficult to find replacement tenants; increases in interest rates may increase the interest expense and may result in a decline in the market price of the units; ADR may suffer large losses if any of the properties incurs damage from a natural or man-made disaster;
+The principal risks with respect to investment in ADR are as follows: any adverse conditions in the Japanese economy could adversely affect ADR; ADR may not be able to acquire properties to execute the growth and investment strategy in a manner that is accretive to earnings; illiquidity in the real estate market may limit the ability to grow or adjust the portfolio; the past experience of the Asset Manager (the "AIFM") in the Japanese real estate market is not an indicator or guarantee of the future results; ADR's reliance on ITOCHU Group, the AIFM and other third party service providers could have a material adverse effect on business; the AIFM operating multiple funds; there are potential conflicts of interest between ADR and ITOCHU Group as well as the AIFM; ADR's revenues largely comprise leasing revenues from the portfolio properties, which may be negatively affected by vacancies, decreases in rent, and late or missed payments by tenants; ADR faces significant competition in seeking tenants and it may be difficult to find replacement tenants: replacement tenants; increases in interest rates may increase the interest expense and may result in a decline in the market price of the units: decline in the market price of the units; ADR may suffer large losses if any of the properties incurs damage from a natural or man-made disaster;